fernandobatels/rsfbclient/CONTRIBUTING.md

 ## Testing
 ### Setting up a test database `test.fdb`
-#### Using the docker image
-  TODO
-#### Manually
   * To set up a Firebird database for testing you will need to install the Firebird server.
 This process may vary by platform.
-(TODO: notes for different platforms/server versions)
-  * With a version of the server installed, you may run these commands to create a database: (TODO)
+  * With a version of the server installed, you will need create a empty database named 'test.fdb'.

 ### Notes about running the tests
 #### TL;DR